Greene-Lab/FluxPFMWorkshop2026/README.md

 ## Understanding Infomap Assignments Based on Varying Density Thresholds

 Network assignments derived from Infomap community detection require connectivity matrices with varying density thresholds.
 In our work, we use 18 thresholds from .1% to 5%.

+By comparing the community assignments created from each density threshold, then choosing a best fit based on all the info across all thresholds, we are able to choose network assignments that are highly accurate for an individual.

+To view how density thresholds impact Infomap community assignments:

+1. Open the following file in Connectome Workbench Viewer
+   - sub-cPFM05_Infomap_Raw_Assignment.dtseries.nii
+2. Select the file on a layer and click the wrench to change the color palette to "power_surf" to help distinguish between community assignments
+---PIC

+3. Now scroll through the "Map" layers to see Infomap communities created from the strongest .1% (Map "1 seconds") to strongest 5% (Map "18 seconds") functional connections.

+--- PIC opf MAP

+-- PIC OF .1% PIC OF 5%